D2: The Mighty Ducks: Production

 The Mighty Ducks spawned a sequel and Iceland was chosen instead of Russia as enemies.

 The filming of the final game was the very first event to take place at the then brand new Arrowhead Pond, which attracted approximately 15,000 people.
 As the filming would span over several days, the production team was aware that the crowd would not be as consistent.
 To accommodate the dwindling crowd, cardboard stand-ups were brought in and moved around to fill-in shots.

-Reaction
+Scott Whyte originally auditioned for the role of Dean Portman, but the role was given to Aaron Lohr instead.